This quick knit broken rib cowl and headband pattern is fast and fun to make and it's so pretty you'll want to make more

 The great thing about this easy knitting pattern is that both sides look great too.

 For this knitting pattern I decided to use Lion Brand Wool-Ease Thick & Quick.
-I don't normally use a lot of super bulky yarns but I really wanted a quick and easy knitting project.
-This yarn is great for that plus I loved all the color choices.
+I love this super bulky yarn and it's great for a quick and easy knitting project.
+They have great color choices too.